leemonade/leemons-docs/docs/src/dev-docs/packages/leemons/README.md

 :::

-2. The names are standardized
+2. The names are standardized to avoid name repetition.

 ::: details See standardization guide
 Every model is stored in `leemons` on a property based on the model's origin